COCOMO Overview | FAQ | Home | Download COCOMO II Demo

 Donald J. Reifer does COCOMO II training.
 He also provides training & consulting in software engineering and management.

 The next COCOMO Meeting at USC.
+Just for fun, here's info about the First COCOMO/WICOMO User's Group Meeting.

 The Software Process Improvement Network (SPIN).